gradio-app/gradio/CONTRIBUTING.md

  🧹 We ask that you make sure initial CI checks are passing before requesting a review.
 One of the Gradio maintainers will merge the PR when all the checks are passing.
 You can safely ignore the Vercel and Spaces checks, which only run under maintainers' pull requests.

-Don't forget the format the backend before pushing:
+Don't forget the format your code before pushing:

 ```
 bash scripts/format_backend.sh